1. Writing a Multi Layer Feedforward Neural Network from Scratch

 input_shape

-: How many neurons on this layer?activation
+: How many neurons are on this layer?activation

 : What activation function to use?bias